Skip to content

 Step 2: Configure your scan job

-9. Select the processing profile to use.
-Go to the Processing Profiles section in the Emesent Aura user manual for more information on available profiles.
+2. Select the processing profile to use.
+Refer to the Processing Profiles section for more information about which profiles to use and how to create a custom profile.

 Step 3: Start processing